Louisiana USA Travel Guide

 High Season (February-May, early October-November) sees the best weather and numerous festivals, leading to higher prices and larger crowds.

-Low Season (June-August) has the lowest prices but features extreme heat and humidity, with frequent thunderstorms in the afternoon.
-Shoulder Season (September-early October, December-January) features pleasant weather with fewer crowds and reasonable prices.
+Low Season (June-August) has the lowest prices but features severe heat and humidity, with frequent thunderstorms in the afternoon.
+Shoulder Season (September-early October, December-January) offers pleasant weather when it's less crowded and reasonable prices.

 June 1 to November 30